Center for Advanced Behavioral Healthcare

 Inpatient Units

 The inpatient psychiatric units will serve a diverse group of youth ages 7 to 17 years of age whose psychiatric illness has impaired their social, emotional and/or occupational functioning to a degree where 24-hour supervision is required.
 Patients may also have stable, chronic or subacute medical conditions.
-The emphasis will be on treating psychiatric issues.
+The emphasis is on treating psychiatric issues.

 We Need Your Support to Spearhead the Next Era of Behavioral Healthcare